Penn State Altoona Student Affairs Mission Statement

-- Diversity and Inclusion: Feeling included in the community is crucial for students to develop a sense of belonging.
+- Equity and Inclusive Community: Feeling included in the community is crucial for students to develop a sense of belonging.
 Students promote inclusivity in their community by choosing to interact with others respectfully.
 Furthermore, students who make positive change in their community take responsibility for respectfully confronting others whose behavior is detrimental to students’ inclusion in the community.

 - Conflict Resolution: Resolving conflicts is important in maintaining a safe and inclusive living-learning community.
 Students who resolve conflict respectfully explore multiple strategies of conflict resolution and utilize resources available to them beyond themselves.
 Furthermore, they take responsibility for their own actions which may have contributed to the conflict.